Traditional Techniques for Processing Bamboo Shoots

 Having said so there are many varieties which have negligible levels of cyanide because of domestication and alteration in the genes for commercial cultivation.

 This characteristic is a form of pest repellent for plants.
-Especially tender leaves and seeds are always poisons of trees, Bright colors.
+Especially tender leaves and seeds are always poisons of trees, Bright colours.

 If you are planning to harvest bamboo from your back yard then there is a high chance that you might run into toxic bamboo shoots.